Check out my custom vibration dampener

 Despite being the youngest Grand Slam, which started 28 years after Wimbledon in 1905, the Australian Open is now the second highest-paying professional tennis tournament worldwide, right behind the US Open.

-Men and women will play for equal prize money at the Australian Open, with the singles champions taking home a staggering $2,975,000 and the runner-up earning just over half that amount or $1,625,000.
-These amounts represent a low 3% increases versus 2022, which is the magic number, as all rounds have increased by that amount.
+Men and women will play for equal prize money at the Australian Open, with the singles champions taking home a staggering $3,150,000 and the runner-up earning just over half that amount or $$1,725,000.
+These amounts represent a solid 6% increase versus 2023, which surprisingly is the lowest percentage increase for the year by round.
+For example, the first and second qualifying singles rounds see a 20% increase.

 Article Contents